 - Uses curriculum provision to teach all children about safeguarding risks, including on-line, through teaching and learning opportunities, as part of a broad and balanced curriculum; - Has a 'Relationship and Sex Education' policy that, for example, reflects different gender issues that can be prevalent when dealing with peer on peer abuse, sexual violence and harassment and the risks associated with sexting; - Has a 'Health Education' policy that provides students with appropriate support and guidance to protect their physical and mental health; - Implements key aspects of the 2015 Counter-Terrorism and Security Act to prevent pupils from being drawn into terrorism; - Undertakes regular curriculum reviews to ensure students are provided with clear guidance on how to keep themselves safe; - Uses appropriate filtering and monitoring systems to ensure students are safe on-line as part of the school's wider e-safety policy.
-However, the Governing Body will be mindful that 'over-blocking' can lead to unreasonable restrictions on what children can be taught with regards to on-line teaching and safeguarding; and - Embed systems to allow students to express their views and give feedback on personal matters and the impact of safeguarding provision and curriculum coverage.
+However, the Governing Body will be mindful that 'over-blocking' can lead to unreasonable restrictions on what children can be taught with regards to on-line teaching and safeguarding; - Has appropriate safeguarding procedures in place when students learn remotely from home during periods of individual, tutor group, year group isolation or school closure as a result of Covid-19; and - Embed systems to allow students to express their views and give feedback on personal matters and the impact of safeguarding provision and curriculum coverage.